Tinkerforge/doc/en/source/Hardware/Bricklets/CO2.rst

 The CO2 :ref:`Bricklet <primer_bricklets>` can be used to
 extend the features of :ref:`Bricks <primer_bricks>` with the capability to measure
-`CO2 concentration <http://en.wikipedia.org/wiki/CO2>`__.
-The measured
-CO2 concentration can be read out in
+`CO2 concentration <http://en.wikipedia.org/wiki/CO2>`__ in the air.
+The measured CO2 concentration can be read out in
 `ppm <http://en.wikipedia.org/wiki/Parts-per_notation>`__.
 With configurable events it is possible to react on changing CO2 concentration without polling.

-Typical applications are TBD
+Typical applications are TBD.

 Technical Specifications
 ------------------------